Perihelion: The Prophecy

 Perihelion: The Prophecy is a role-playing video game developed by Morbid Visions and published by Psygnosis in 1993 for the Amiga.

 Gameplay

 The player controls six characters who are supposed to save the realm they live in from an evil being which is slowly materialising into their dimension.
 The character races are rather unusual in RPGs and include Bionecrons, Symbions and various cross-breeds between humans, animals and mechanical entities.

 The gameplay concerns juggling through the set of screens which are responsible for different parts of the game, such as exploring the dungeon and a world map, inventory management, spell creation (using a sophisticated runic system), network connections (used also for conversation purposes) and battle mode (a bit archaic, turn-based system).
 Everything is controlled from a set of icons.

-The game has 16-bit graphics which are mostly in grey and orange shades.
+The game has 32-color graphics which are mostly in grey and orange shades.
 The sound and music are conducted with attention to details, and the music changes depending on the action on the screen.